chainguard-demo/vibelympics/README.md

 After registering, take next steps:

 1. Edit this README with information related to the projects you create for the competition.
-2. Review the folder for the first round of Vibelympics for information on the challenge.
+2. When the competition starts on December 1st, review the folder for the first round of Vibelympics for information on the challenge.
+You'll also receive an email from us.
 3. Start vibing!

 ## Schedule